 For the family, however, this will be their first Independence Day as United States Citizens.

 Dr. Huang, assistant professor of exercise and sport science, took the oath of citizenship last Thursday, June 26, completing the process to become an official citizen of the United States.
 His wife, Yan Wang, took the oath a little more than a month before.
 Huang said the...

 Singing Women of Texas Celebrates 20 Years

-by Leah Reynolds on July 3, 2014 in education and discipleship
+by Leah Reynolds on July 3, 2014 in news

 DALLAS -- Blissful women's voices echoed across the walls of Park Cities Baptist Church in Dallas on June 28 as the Singing Women of Texas (SWOT) commemorated their 20th anniversary with a free concert.